gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 My first solution I had to automate a repetitive task was of course to create a script.
 I wanted something simple: a script to install our missing dependencies.

-I did not wanted to be intrusive in our workflow, so I wanted to keep the ability to use system libraries.
+I did not wanted to be intrusive in our workflow, so I wanted to keep the ability to use system libraries (more on that later).
 So I needed a way, in bash, to know whether a package was installed or not.
 The problem was we were using multiple linux distributions, and multiple versions of them.

-Long story short, it became hell quickly, again.
+It became full of bugs quickly, since linux distributions are all different.
 I did not wanted to depend on any specific distribution, or if it was a linux system or not.
 To solve this, I turned the problem around and ask myself *Why do I want to know what package is installed?* The response was to know if I can use them in my CMake scripts.
 So in the end, I did not wanted to know which package is installed, but what libraries are usable with CMake!

 To check if I can use a particular package in CMake is quite straighforward: